norcams/iaas/docs/team/development/vagrant/deployment.rst

 himlar
 ======

-Using vagrant.
+Using Vagrant.
 Does not require admin node, unlike puppet agent -t

 Example 1: vagrant rsync and provision from host:<himlar>